GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 //]

 *Evaluation frameworks.*
-For understanding the impact of the number of concurrent sources in the room on performance, we have evaluated a given network in various scenarios.
+We have evaluated a given network in various scenarios to understand the impact of the number of concurrent sources in the room on performance.
 The network has been trained according to the _scenario A_ presented above.

 #include "tables/n_sources.typ"